shinzlet/Hopscotch/readme.md

 </h1>

 # Hopscotch provides a more intuitive browsing experience
-Hopscotch is a chrome extension designed to non-intrusively allow you to save your history as a convenient tree, which makes finding that one page you lost much easier.
+Hopscotch is a Google Chrome extension designed to non-intrusively allow you to save your history as a convenient tree, which makes finding that one page you lost much easier.

 How does this work?